drklrd/Chrominary/README.md

 8. Thats all !
 9. You can search the word by clicking the Chrominary extension icon.
 10. OR you can look for the word in the document by selecting the word , 'right-clicking' and selecting "Search in Chrominary".
+11. OR you can double click on any word, anywhere, to get its meaning.

 #License